pugnascotia/spring-react-boilerplate/README.md

   client and when rendering on the server.
 - [react-router](https://github.com/rackt/react-router) for page routing,
   on client and server
-- Linting integrated with Webpack via [eslint](https://github.com/MoOx/eslint-loader) below).
+- Linting integrated with Webpack via [eslint](https://github.com/MoOx/eslint-loader).

 ## Other Goodies